SKGleba/psp2etoi/README.md

 # psp2etoi
-Unique Device Identifiers editor for PlayStation Vita/TV<br>
+Unique Device Identifiers manager for PlayStation Vita/TV<br>
 <br>
 This tool allows you to backup or edit the Unique Device Identifiers - ConsoleID and OpenPSID.<br>
 The utility is also capable of dumping or flashing the [syscon S/NVS](https://wiki.henkaku.xyz/vita/Ernie#NVS) that contains configuration data such as QA flags, management flags, boot flags and much more.<br>